FerretDB/FerretDB/README.md

 These steps describe a quick local setup.
 They are not suitable for most production use-cases because they keep all data inside containers.

-1. Create a folder `ferretdb` and store the following in the `docker-compose.yml` file in folder `ferretdb`:
+1. Store the following in the `docker-compose.yml` file:

 ```yaml
 version: "3"